overcrash66/OpenTranslator/readme.md

 Or Local mode (using a set of LLM's) for audio file translation only, using a WEB UI (Gradio)

-Please note Web UI is in beta and still in active development

 ```
 python WebUI.py